 (Randi Engan: Hovinbekken)

 A form of teaching based on project work in a studio, which integrates teaching academic knowledge and skills as part of the project work.
 Studio teaching is an intensive form of teaching that entails a high exchange of knowledge between the teacher and student.
-The teaching will be either in Norwegian, Norwegian and English or in English only.
+The teaching will be in English.

 The elective courses are courses meant to supplement the Studio courses either as practical courses or as theoretical courses.
 All elective courses are available to all students from the 7th semester onwards.

 The Master of Landscape Architecture programme has a tradition to arrange an excursion/study trip each semester.
 The average duration is 1-2 weeks.
-The expenses are covered by the students themselves.
+The students themselves cover the expenses.
 Excursions are not compulsory, but AHO recommends that students take part.

 Material costs and expences

-Unfortunately, AHO does not have the resources to supply students with materials or all relevant hardware and software.
+AHO does not have the resources to supply students with materials or all relevant hardware and software.
 Consequently, students are expected to cover their own expenses in relation to this.
+There are no tuition fees at AHO.